eqNj/eqN-PD2-Filter/README.md

 Made all Base Defense, Base Speed, and Max Socket info in descriptions white.

-By popular demand: There is now a 'SuperStrict' version of the filter.
-You can read more about it above, in the 'Versions' section.
+By popular demand: There is now a 'SuperStrict' level of the filter.
+You can read more about it above, in the 'Levels' section.

 Added more shopping highlights for valuable magic items.